anvarknian/anvarknian/README.md

 - 🌱 I’m currently learning **cloud technologies**

-- 👯 I’m looking to collaborate on **different bigdata and backend technologies**
+- 👯 I’m looking to collaborate on **different Blockchain, Bigdata and Backend technologies**

 - 💬 Ask me about **Python, Docker, Scala and Java**